Supporting the Brain’s Healing from Trauma

 Prioritize Physical Health

-Sleep hygiene: Restful sleep is critical for emotional regulation and memory processing.
+Sleep Hygiene: Restful sleep is critical for emotional regulation and memory processing.

 Strengthen Support Networks